 See Figure 2-10.
-Enables the operator to program specific times for the lights to turn ON and OFF.
+The Scheduler screen enables the operator to program specific times for the lights to turn on and off.
 Once programmed, the Scheduler will start the engine and illuminate the lights until the designated shutdown time.

 Figure 2-10.
 Scheduler Screen